danielegirardi/lpdid/README.md

 ***

-# Example Codes for "Manual" Implementation of LP-DiD in Stata
+# Example codes for "manual" implementation of LP-DiD in Stata

 While the lpdid STATA command is available, it is also easy to implement the LP-DiD estimator "manually", in the sense of writing your own STATA code for implementing LP-DiD.
 You might want to do this either because your application requires some bespoke adjustment, or to make sure you understand how the sausage is made.
 "Manually" implementing LP-DiD is easy, because the method essentially consists in estimating a simple regression (or a regression-adjustment specification) in an estimation sample defined by a 'clean control' condition.